vrushabhdesai/WareHouseWreckage_Game/README.md

 ## Playing the game

-Clone the repo and go to `WareHouseWreckage_Game/Final_Game_Build/` look for WareHouseWreckage application.
+* Clone the repo and Unzip the `Final_Game_Build` go to `WareHouseWreckage_Game/Final_Game_Build/` look for WareHouseWreckage application.

-Run the appilcation.
+* Run the application.

-Movement Controls: Use A, S, W, D keys to move the player around the game environment.
+* Movement Controls: Use A, S, W, D keys to move the player around the game environment.
-Shooting Controls: To shoot the cannon ball, press the Spacebar.
+* Shooting Controls: To shoot the cannon ball, press the Spacebar.
 Your ammo count is displayed in the top left corner of the screen.

 ## Requirements